openzipkin/brave/instrumentation/messaging/RATIONALE.md

 `SequenceID` is more about in-flight message tracking; consumer and admin apis use `MessageId` to identify, ack and nack a message.

+When used synchronously, `JMSProducer` cannot read the `JMSMessageId` field, as there's no result type returned.
+Even when used asynchronously, there's a `setDisableMessageID` feature which disables it.
+This means from call to call, `JMSMessageId` could be visible or not, even in the same library.

 ### Why not use offset/sequence when there's no message ID?
 Kafka and MQTT don't define a field named message ID.
 When there isn't a field named message ID, we considered a close stable value, specifically the as a sequence number or offset, as opposed to